MatteoGuadrini/Butterfly-Backup/README.md

 Come today, we are organized to dare to listen to them and answers, every day of the year.

 [Adopt the future](https://www.ioadottoilfuturo.it/)

+## Acknowledgments

+Thanks to Mark Lutz for writing the _Learning Python_ and _Programming Python_ books that make up my python foundation.

+Thanks to Kenneth Reitz and Tanya Schlusser for writing the _The Hitchhiker’s Guide to Python_ books.

+Thanks to Dane Hillard for writing the _Practices of the Python Pro_ books.

+Special thanks go to my wife, who understood the hours of absence for this development.
+Thanks to my children, for the daily inspiration they give me and to make me realize, that life must be simple.

+Thanks Python!